monarch-initiative/monarch-ingest/docs/CLI.md

 * `--input-dir TEXT`: Directory with nodes and edges to be merged  [default: output/transform_output]
 * `--output-dir TEXT`: Directory to output data  [default: output]
+* `-d, --debug / -q, --quiet`: Use --quiet to suppress log output, --debug for verbose
 * `--help`: Show this message and exit.

 ## `ingest release`